 In this design pattern, the management interface and its implementation must follow strict naming conventions so that the MBean server can introspect your interface.
 You can circumvent the naming requirements by having your Java class extend javax.management.StandardMBean.
-See StandardMBean in the J2SE 6.0 API Specification at http://java.sun.com/javase/6/docs/api/javax/management/StandardM Bean.html.
+See StandardMBean in the J2SE 6.0 API Specification at http://download.oracle.com/javase/6/docs/api/javax/management/St andardMBean.html.